tudo-math-ls3/FeatFlow2/benchmark/readme.txt

      Instead of "alltests", one could also specify another set of tests like "dailytests".
 For every test set, a corresponding .fbconf file must exist (e.g. "dailytests.fbconf").

+     On queueing systems like LiDO a separate script is invoked.
+     'bin/lido_schedule_tests' generates a jobfile for every test ID and submits it to the appropriate queue.

+     The script then waits till all jobs have finished (which is trivial in case of sequential execution, a bit less in case a queueing environment is being used), processes the output, adds hyperlinks between deviated tests and sends this result via e-mail to the configured recipients.

+d) The benchmark can be run at night for non-default build IDs by passing a distinct build ID.
+Example

+    "runregressiontest_feat2 --checkout --compare-feat2-checkouts -t [testcase-file] --id=pc64-opteron-linux-gcc-goto"